8 Days in Jordan: A Perfect Long Week Itinerary

 Day 4: Wadi Mujib & Aqaba

 As we approach the halfway point of this eight-day Jordan itinerary, there’s still a lot to cover; day 4 is a busy day!
 Not only because you’re visiting many spots, but because there’s a lot of driving.
 So, pack your bags the night before and be ready to leave first thing in the morning.
 Your first stop is the fascinating Wadi Mujib.
-The drive is only one hour and thirty minutes.
+The drive is only 20-30 minutes, depending on where you stay at the Dead Sea.
 However, since you’ll be coming from Wadi Mujib to Aqaba on the same day, you want to leave from the Dead Sea early to have as much time as possible in Wadi Mujib.

 Wadi Mujib is one of Jordan’s natural wonders.
 Arrive at the visitor center, put on your life jacket, and venture into the cool waters of the river for an unforgettable canyoning experience.
 The Wadi Mujib biosphere reserve offers several trails for travelers.
 Since you’ll only spend 2-3 hours in Wadi Mujib, make sure you choose a hike that leaves you enough time to have lunch and then make your way to Aqaba, Jordan’s only port city.

 The drive to Aqaba is one of the longest of your Jordan itinerary for 8 days.
 It takes almost four hours, depending on the traffic and route you choose–which is why you want to leave for Wadi Rum as soon as you finish lunch.

 Once you arrive in Aqaba, check in at your hotel and head out to the beach.
 Aqaba sits on the Red Sea and has many public, and private beach options available.
 Also, if the day is too hot, you can pay a visit to the Aqaba Archaeological Museum.
 After a long day, find a nice spot to have dinner and return to your hotel for a good night’s sleep.